 In order to prove that the defendant did not meet the proper standard of care and was negligent, the plaintiff has to show “first, the defendant owed a legal duty of care; second, the defendant breached that duty; third, the plaintiff was injured; and fourth, the defendant’s breach caused that injury.”
 Vigil v.
 Franklin, 103 P.3d 322, 324 (Colo.
 2004).
 If the plaintiff can prove all of these elements through evidence and witness testimony at or before trial, then the plaintiff may be able to seek just compensation from the defendant.

 Special Considerations in a Motorcycle Injury Case

-Motorcycles are very different from passenger cars in many respects, and there are factors in play that can make it more difficult to establish that the negligence or reckless behavior of another is responsible for your injury.
-This is another reason you should hire a Denver motorcycle accident attorney is to ensure that your future wellbeing is secured.
+Motorcycles are very different from passenger cars in many respects, and there are factors in play that can make it more difficult to establish that the negligence or reckless behavior of another is responsible for your injuries.
+This is another reason you should hire a Denver motorcycle crash lawyer is to ensure that your future well-being is secured.
 The factors that come into play include:

 - Vulnerability: Other than your helmet, you are completely unprotected while riding a motorcycle.
-This, combined with factors such as the fact that it is substantially more difficult for car drivers to see motorcycles in their vicinity, can change the dynamic regarding what you could reasonably be expected to do to prevent an accident.
+This, combined with factors such as the fact that it is substantially more difficult for car drivers to see motorcycles in their vicinity, can change the dynamic regarding what you could reasonably be expected to do to prevent a crash.